godunko/a0b-tools/README.md

 * `tasking`: tasking profile for runtime library, possible values are `no`, `light`, `embedded`
 * `dt:&cpu0:compatible`: CPU architecture, only supported value is `arm,cortex-m4f`
 * `dt:&cpu0:clock-frequency`: CPU frequency
+* `dt:&nvic:arm,num-irq-priority-bits` number of bits of priority supported by MCU's NVIC
 * `scenarios`: scenario variables to be used to construct GNAT runtime

 ## Run runtime generator